htw saar QR-encoded URL

 Teaching methods/Media:

-Lecture with integrated exercises, lab work/lecture notes, exercises, laboratory test benches with real transmission assemblies
+lab work, exercises, laboratory test benches with real gearbox assemblies

 Recommended or required reading: